pedronaethe/AD_ODE/README.md

 ## Files

 ### `MCMC_analysis.jl`
-Description: This file is responsible for the MCMC analysis of the rabbits and foxes model using a hand made metropolis hastings algorithm.
+This file is responsible for the MCMC analysis of the rabbits and foxes model using a hand made metropolis hastings algorithm.

 ### `AD_ODE_RK2.jl`
-Description: This file solves the system of ODEs using the DifferentialEquations package.
+This file solves the system of ODEs using the DifferentialEquations package.

 ### `old/AD_ODE2.jl`
-Description: This file solves the system of ODEs using a explicit Euler method made by myself.
+This file solves the system of ODEs using a explicit Euler method made by myself.

 ## Running the Project